 My current plan is to invest about €150-250 per month in Mintos.
-I will be also investing in some growth stocks in the NYSE but that is going to be more like gambling than investing since I am going to trading and I will not opt for dividend paying stock since there is a 30% withholding tax from dividends in my country.
+I will also be investing in some growth stocks in the NYSE, but that is going to be more like gambling than investing since I am going to trading and I will not opt for dividend paying stock since there is a 30% withholding tax from dividends in my country.
 I also want to diversify between different platforms and types of loans.
-The platforms that I want to diversify on are the following Grupeer, PeerBerry, ViaInvest, Envestio, Fastinvest and some others.
+The platforms that I want to diversify on are the following Grupeer, PeerBerry, ViaInvest, , Fastinvest, and some others.

 I will be posting monthly or bi-weekly reviews of my portfolio and any issues that come up as I go.
-I hope that this blog will be a good opportunity to exchange knowledge and ideas in order to maximize our returns.
+I hope that this blog will be an excellent opportunity to exchange knowledge and ideas in order to maximize our returns.

-If you like to contact me, my email address is firstname.lastname@example.org
+If you like to contact me for any investment questions, collaborations or guest and sponsored posts, my email address is firstname.lastname@example.org